 A longer and earlier start to pollen season could trigger a public health emergency, researchers say.
 More than 24 million people in the US experience pollen-induced respiratory allergies or hay fever, according to the Centers for Disease Control and Prevention.

-While more research is needed in determining larger socioeconomic implications, Steiner said this could result in a large economic loss due to missed work, school days, medical expenses, and early deaths.
+While more research is needed in determining larger socioeconomic implications, this could result in a large economic loss due to missed work, school days, medical expenses, and early deaths.